Alysis369/FTPImageApp/README.md

 - 3/8: Created MySQL container and tables
 - 3/10: Established test db/ftp server, connected eq selection to DB
 - 3/11: Finished first draft of fully working App
+- 3/15: Handled DB/FTP connection timeout on startup, FTP connection during pull

 -----

 ### TODO/Future Features

-- Add reject_code support to GUI
+##### Known Bugs
+- Connection to DB stalls on launched, but paused DB container

+##### Dev Changes

 - Use threading to execute db calls to both db, prod might be slow and IO bound
 - ImgPath list and txid list comparison is O(N*M)
     - possible for chunking and multiprocessing?
     - after every cross check, add job to queue instead of processing whole list, figure out how to determine job size
-- Only support single equipment selection
-- On prod, feature to automatically sort folder
-- with workers not locking ftp curr dir, unable to support multiple directory
 - Add feature for ALL images, and add support for VV images
-- FTP requires spawning a different connection for each img download.. not sure if this is effective
+- FTP requires spawning a different connection for each img download..
+- Check connection upon application startup, displays warning and exits gracefully.

+##### Prod Changes
+- Add reject_code support to GUI
+  - Combine df from DB call, unparse them upon selection
+- Prod to inherit ftp_app_model class to adjust to prod environment
+- Prod to support multi-date pull, and organize the folder automatically per date